filippo-ferrari/website/content/post/linux-setup/index.md

 All jokes aside [htop](https://htop.dev/) is a neat piece of software, very light and super useful, written in the mighty C language.

 ## Text editor: neovim
-ok, big boys time, i use vim as my main text editor both to play around in linux and to write code i use [AstroVim](https://astronvim.com/) setup, its a very IDE like setup and you can go much more minimalistic if you need to.
+Ok, big boys time, I use neovim as my main text editor both to play around in linux and to write code.\ I use the [AstroVim](https://astronvim.com/) setup, it's a very "IDE-like" setup and you can go much more minimalistic if you need to.
-That being said i am constantly hopping among major neovim configs so this might very well change in the future. i didn't customize the setup very much just:
+That being said i am constantly hopping among major neovim configs so this might very well change in the future.
+I didn't customize the setup very much just:
 - relative lines set to true
 - catcapuccin as my theme
 - path_display not truncated
 - telescope search with hidden files enabled
 - random nerdfont installed using this [guide](https://www.behova.net/install-nerd-font-on-arch-linux/) (i will probably copy it just in case this site cease to exists)
 - macro changes
-- lazygit
+- lazygit for git version control
+- minor bindings changes
+- minor treesitter changes
 - other stuff I'm too lazy to remember

 Does this setup suck for your usecase?
 Remove it with:
 ```